Leading projects without collecting performance data is the project management equivalent of walking on a tightrope blindfolded.

 Step #3: Start tracking

-Now that you know what you’re tracking and what targets you want to hit, you can start tracking.
+Now that you know which KPIs you’ll be using and what targets you want to hit, you can start tracking.

 To make the tracking process easier, your best option is to use a project management tool to keep all your information in one place.
-This way, when the time comes to collect that information, everything is gathered from the same source.
+This way, when the time comes to collect that information, everything will be gathered from the same source.